Top 10 Regression Testing Tools and Frameworks | Updated 2025

 1. Katalon [Great For All Purposes]

 Katalon supports automation testing for all AUTs: web, desktop, mobile, and even API.
-You can effortlessly write regression test scripts without having to code.
-Katalon offers 3 modes of test authoring:
+You can write regression test scripts without coding.
+Katalon offers three modes of test authoring:

-That's just the first part.
-All of your regression test cases can be grouped into test suites and test collections.
-These tests and their artifacts are stored in the Object Repository.
-You can assign them with tags, see their status, results, and schedule them for execution on the environment of your choice.
+All regression test cases can be grouped into test suites and test collections.
+These are stored in the Object Repository, where you can tag them, view status/results, and schedule executions across environments.

-Have a quick look at how you can do regression testing effortless with Katalon here:
+Have a quick look at how to do regression testing effortlessly with Katalon:

 Other Key Features:

-- AI-powered features built-in to generate test scripts from a business language prompt, explain code, or even analyze web traffic to provide regression test recommendations.
-Learn more about those features of TrueTest.
+- AI-powered features built-in to generate test scripts from natural language, explain code, or even analyze web traffic to provide regression test recommendations.

-- Diverse integration ecosystem supporting all stages of the STLC with native plugins for CI and DevOps best practices
+- Diverse integration ecosystem supporting all stages of the STLC with native plugins for CI and DevOps workflows.

 2. Selenium [Great For Web Testing Automation]